The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Characterizing galaxy environments

-\section{Characterizing Galaxy Environments}
+\section{Characterizing galaxy environments}

 Developing a quantitative method to describe the environment in which a galaxy resides is central to understanding the environmental effects on galaxy evolution.
-While there are a variety of methods used to quantify local environments, we employed a Voronoi Monte Carlo mapping technique which has proven successful in many previous works \citep[e.g.,][]{Lemaux+17, Cucciati+18, Hung+20, Shen+21, Lemaux+22, Forrest+23, Staab+24}.
+While there are a variety of methods used to quantify local environments, we employed a VMC mapping technique which has proven successful in many previous works \citep[e.g.,][]{Lemaux+17, Cucciati+18, Hung+20, Shen+21, Lemaux+22, Forrest+23, Staab+24}.
 This method produces a 3D grid of voxels, each with an associated overdensity value, to which galaxies are assigned.
-From these maps, we can identify extended, connected regions of voxels exceeding a given overdensity threshold, which are taken to be protostructures.
-In this section, we briefly explain the Voronoi Monte Carlo mapping technique before discussing the specific details of the map used in this study.
+From these maps, we identified extended, connected regions of voxels exceeding a given overdensity threshold, which were taken to be protostructures.
+In this section, we briefly explain the VMC mapping technique before discussing the specific details of the map used in this study.

+We note that the selection criteria imposed on the galaxy populations used in both the VMC mapping and the SMF analysis are largely consistent.
+In particular, no explicit color cut is applied, and the only magnitude selection is based on the \emph{IRAC} magnitudes of the objects ($[3.6]\leq 24.8$ or $[4.5]\leq 24.8$), which correspond to rest-frame near-infrared emission at $z\sim 2.5$ and therefore provide a tracer of stellar mass for Hyperion members.
+As discussed in Section \ref{sSect:HypView}, the galaxy population at these redshifts is expected to be dominated by star-forming systems \citep{Weaver+23}.
+Consequently, although no explicit selection on star formation activity is imposed, the overdensity map generated via the VMC method primarily traces the spatial distribution of star-forming galaxies due to their substantially higher number density.

-\subsection{Generating Overdensity Maps}
+\subsection{Generating overdensity maps}

-\subsubsection{The Voronoi Monte Carlo Method}
+\subsubsection{The Voronoi Monte Carlo method}

-The Voronoi Monte Carlo (VMC) algorithm leverages a combination of well-constrained spectroscopic redshifts and less-constrained photometric redshifts to statistically map the 3D spatial distribution of galaxies.
+The VMC algorithm leverages a combination of well-constrained spectroscopic redshifts and less-constrained photometric redshifts to statistically map the 3D spatial distribution of galaxies.
 Broadly speaking, a Voronoi tessellation map divides a plane into polygons, where each polygon is centered on a specific point in a given distribution.
 These polygons encompass all locations in the plane that are closer to their corresponding point than to any other point in the distribution, effectively partitioning the plane based on proximity.
-In the context of mapping galaxy density fields, the polygons partition two dimensions (R.A. and decl.) based on proximity to the closest galaxy \citep[see Figure 3 of][]{Tomczak+17}.
+In the context of mapping galaxy density fields, the polygons partition two dimensions (R.A. and Dec.) based on proximity to the closest galaxy \citep[see Figure 3 of][]{Tomczak+17}.